World history (field): Modernization theory

 According to Francis Fukuyama, modernization theory is the "last significant Universal History" written in the 20th century.
 This theory draws on Marx, Weber, and Durkheim.
 Talcott Parsons's Societies.
 Evolutionary and Comparative Perspectives (1966) is a key statement of this view of world history.

 African and world history

 In recent years, the relationship between African and world history has shifted rapidly from one of antipathy to one of engagement and synthesis.
-Reynolds (2007) surveys the relationship between African and world histories, with an emphasis on the tension between the area studies paradigm and the growing world-history emphasis on connections and exchange across regional boundaries.
+Reynolds (2007) surveys the relationship between African and world histories, emphasizing the tension between the area-studies paradigm and the growing world-history emphasis on connections and exchange across regional boundaries.
 A closer examination of recent exchanges and debates over the merits of this exchange is also featured.
 Reynolds sees the relationship between African and world history as a measure of the changing nature of historical inquiry over the past century.